What are AUP engagements?

 - Purchasing department compliance

-The AUP templates are available to create from under the "Other" tab.
+The AUP templates are available from the "Other" tab.

 There are two options: one where the AUP is likely to be an annual job, and the other where is it is a one-off job.
 In the second case the date entered on setup is the "appointment date" rather than "year ending".
 Otherwise the two are identical, and of course may be swapped over if the nature of the engagement changes.